PeterTh/uibk_cpp_lab/assignment/README.md

 ### Packaging

-Assuming you are using Git to manage your code, please use the `git archive` command to package your project.
+Please use the `git archive` command to package your project.
 Use the following command, replacing `XX` with your team number (with leading zero, e.g. `02`).

     git archive --prefix=team_XX_assignment/ --format=zip HEAD > team_XX_assignment.zip

+If your archive is too large to send by email, you can host it somewhere and link it, but you have to ensure that the link is accessible and persistent.

 ### Build Test Submission